leewujung/fundamentals/boat_tutorials/acoustics/TS_01_setup.md

+(acoustics-scattering_setup)=
-## Setup and terminology
+## Geometry and terminology

 When it comes to studying acoustic scattering, there are many terms that could be confusing.
-We introduce some of them here.
+Read on to learn more about them!

+(acoustics-scattering_monostatic_bistatic)=
 ### Monostatic vs bistatic
 Monostratic or bistatic describe the spatial relationship between the sound transmitter, receiver, and the scatterer.